How PPO Plans Work

 Are prescription drugs covered?

 In most cases, prescription drugs are covered in PPO Plans.
 Ask the plan.
 If you want Medicare drug coverage, you must join a PPO Plan that offers prescription drug coverage.
 Remember, if you join a PPO Plan that doesn't offer prescription drug coverage, you can't join a

 Do you need to choose a primary care doctor?

 You don't need to choose a primary care doctor in PPO Plans.

 Do you have to get a referral to see a specialist?

-In most cases, you don't have to get a referral to see a specialist in PPO Plans.
-If you use plan specialists, your costs for covered services will usually be lower than if you use non-plan specialists.
+In most cases, no. But if you use plan specialists (in-network), your costs for covered services will usually be lower than if you use non-plan specialists (out-of-network).